 The VLC Media Player is a comprehensive media player with support for a variety of video formats, music, podcasts, and even streaming, and available for Windows, macOS, Linux, Android and iPhone (iOS).
 Although the program is popular, many of its users may not know more advanced features in using the software.
 Mslsoft has shown some of them before, such as converting videos or manipulating subtitles.
-Check out the list below for five other hidden tricks in VLC Media Player and make the most of the program on your PC or Mac.
+Check out the list below for five other hidden tricks in VLC Media Player and make the most of the program on your PC or Mac. also visit this blog for windows 11 download.

 List brings 5 useful features hidden in VLC